Shraddha260206/Battery-Charging-Safety-Alert-/README.md

 All alerts are designed to be clear, timely, and non-intrusive, avoiding unnecessary interruptions.

-🎨 Design & UX

-Low-fidelity wireframes to visualize alerts and state transitions

-Minimal feedback to reduce alert fatigue

-Strong focus on safety, clarity, and ease of use

-🛠️ Skills Demonstrated

-UX design & interaction prototyping

-State-based system and safety logic

-User-centered interaction modeling

-Wireframing and system visualization

 | State                | Description                              |
 | -------------------- | ---------------------------------------- |